Thankfully, start-up business insurance is not as complicated as it may seem.

 , which will defend your business against claims and damages from members of the public.

 Accidents are a part of everyday life, but should you or one of your employees accidentally cause injury or damage to a member of the public or their property, then your business could face some sizeable compensation claims.
 In addition, the legal costs of defending a claim in court could be astronomical.
-That is why many owners of start-up businesses make sure they take out public liability insurance as it will help to pay any bills or claims for compensation should the worst happen.
+That is why many owners of start-up businesses make sure they take out public liability as it will help to pay any bills or claims for compensation should the worst happen.

 It is also worth knowing that some of your clients or suppliers may demand that you have Public Liability insurance policy if you are going to work for them.
 So, as you can see, this type of insurance is vital in many ways.